bloominstituteoftechnology/java-SnackBar/README.md

   * [ ] Print quantity of pretzel
     * [ ] `Quantity of pretzel is 38`

-The stretch goals for this project are to produce the following output
+The stretch goals for this project are:

 * [ ] Display each snack with
   * [ ] Name